BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 ### NLP Web Service: OpenAI API

-The *OpenAI API* provides access to powerful language models like GPT-4o and GPT-3.5, enabling developers to access those LLMs as web services.
+The *OpenAI API* provides access to powerful language models like GPT-4o, enabling developers to access those LLMs as web services.
 It supports tasks such as
-Text generation and summarization,
-Question answering and reasoning ,
-Code generation and debugging, etc.
+Text generation and summarization, question answering and reasoning, code generation and debugging, etc.
 The API is accessible via RESTful endpoints and SDKs (e.g., Python, Node.js), making it easy to integrate into web apps, mobile platforms, and enterprise systems.

 Key Concepts are: